 Children and youth especially are attracted to supernatural characters who know all things, are immortal and can give them what they want.

 Why not rather tell her of the real person of Jesus Christ, who has all power — “And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.”
 (Matthew 28:18) He created all things — “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him:” (Colossians 1:16) He understands even our feelings — “For we have not a high priest which cannot be touched with the feelings of our infirmities; but was in all points tempted like as we are, yet without sin.”
-(Hebrews 4:15) He promises to help with all our needs — “Let us come boldly unto the

-throne of grace, that we may obtain mercy, and find grace to help in time of need.”
+(Hebrews 4:15) He promises to help with all our needs — “Let us come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”
 (Hebrews 4:16) And he showed us the greatest love possible — “Greater love hath no man than this, that a man lay down his life for his friends.”
+(John 15:13)

-(John 15:13)Compared to the real Christ of Christmas, the pretend Santa is a complete fraud.
+Compared to the real Christ of Christmas, the pretend Santa is a complete fraud.
 Christ wants to be to us every day much more than children want Santa to be at Christmas.

 Why not allow children to enjoy the Christmas season, including believing the Santa myth?
 No child has ever been harmed by believing in Santa, a claim that cannot be made for the Jesus myth.
 Bachman’s anti-Santa column is a reminder of the fact that Christian Fundamentalists take the FUN out of everything.
-Tonight, I attended my granddaughter’s high school basketball game.
-I wore a white shirt, red suspenders, red jacket, and Santa hat.
+Several years ago, I attended my granddaughter’s high school basketball game.
+I wore a white shirt, red suspenders, a red jacket, and a Santa hat.
 I play the part because I enjoy doing so.
 I know I am a dead ringer for the REAL Santa — yes, Virginia, there is a Santa Claus — with my ruddy complexion, portly build, and full white beard.
 Before and during the game, I had numerous adults, teenagers, and children come up to me and address me as Santa.
 I had a lot of fun, as did those around me.
 And yes, a handful of children wondered if I was the real Santa.
 I replied, maybe.

 Pastor Scrooge can’t bear to hear of children believing in Santa.
 He would rather children be taught about Jesus and his blood cult.
 No candy canes or presents, dear children.
 You must learn the truth; that you are a vile, wretched, sinful urchin who is headed for eternal torture in the Lake of Fire unless you tell Jesus you are really, really, really sorry for disobeying mommy and daddy and ask him to come into your heart and save you from the behaviors Pastor Bachman says are sins.

 Children believing Santa is real is harmless fun.
 It’s too bad people like Bachman want to ruin Christmas for everyone.
-Bah! humbug!
+Bah!
+Humbug!
 I say to Santa-hater Bachman.
 May his stocking be filled with coal.

-Bruce Gerencser, 60, lives in rural Northwest Ohio with his wife of 39 years.
-He and his wife have six grown children and eleven grandchildren.
+Bruce Gerencser, 67, lives in rural Northwest Ohio with his wife of 46 years.
+He and his wife have six grown children and sixteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
-For more information about Bruce, please read the About page.